-Over the 3 year period, pension schemes have recorded a return of 9.5% p.a.
+Over the 3 year period, pension schemes have recorded a return of 9.9% p.a .
 The 3-year performance is a better gauge of performance as the volatility of returns is smoothened.

 It would be useful for trustees to engage better strategies in order to maximize members’ returns.

-For the current quarter, it was noted that pension schemes invested most of their funds in fixed income, slightly decreasing to 78.2% from 78.3% in the previous quarter.
+For the current quarter, it was noted that pension schemes invested most of their funds in fixed income, decreasing their allocation to 70.2% compared to 72.5% in the previous quarter.

 Overall, ideal asset allocation is needed to ensure pension schemes can meet their targeted returns.